-- 1. Recusal is not required if the debt was not extended on terms more favorable than those available to the public, payment on the debt is current, and the debt is: - a. a line of credit extended through a credit card; - b. an amortizing consumer loan (including a first or second mortgage on a personal residence) or a home equity line of credit;
+- 1. Recusal is not required if the debt was not extended on terms more favorable than those available to the public, payment on the debt is current, and the debt is: - a. a line of credit extended through a credit card; - b. an amortizing consumer loan (including a first or second mortgage on a personal residence) or a home equity line of credit; - c. an overdraft protection line; - d. a student loan: - e. a car lease: or - f. a loan against the cash value of an insurance policy. - 2.
+Recusal is not required with respect to any debt of the covered employee's spouse or dependent child, or a related entity of the spouse or child if: - a. the debt is the sole responsibility of the spouse, child or related entity, and is not derived from the covered employee's income, assets or activities; and

-4 A "related entity" is an entity in which the covered employee, the covered employee's spouse or dependent child owns or controls more than ten percent of its equity, or a partnership in which the covered employee or their spouse is a general partner.
+6 A "related entity" is an entity in which the covered employee, the covered employee's spouse or dependent child owns or controls more than ten percent of its equity, or a partnership in which the covered employee or his or her spouse is a general partner.

-- c. an overdraft protection line; - d. a student loan; - e. a car lease; or - f. a loan against the cash value of an insurance policy. - 2.
-Recusal is not required with respect to any debt of the covered employee's spouse or dependent child, or a related entity of the spouse or child if: - a. the debt is the sole responsibility of the spouse, child or related entity, and is not derived from the covered employee's income, assets or activities; and - b. the covered employee has no knowledge of the identity of the lender. - C. Waiver.
+- b. the covered employee has no knowledge of the identity of the lender. - C. Waiver.
 A written waiver from the prohibitions of this paragraph may, in some limited circumstances, be obtained from the covered employee's supervising officer, in consultation with the Bank's Ethics Officer.

-3. Recusal Based Upon Past Employment, Family Relationships or Financial Interests.
+3. Recusal Based Upon Past Employment, Family Relationships or Financial Interests

 - A. Past Employment.
 A covered employee may not participate in a supervisory matter involving an institution or any affiliate if the covered employee was employed by the institution within the preceding 12 months.
 The covered employee's supervising officer, in consultation with the Bank's Ethics Officer, may determine that recusal should be required for a longer period. - B. Continuing Participation in Pension/Retirement Plan.
 If a covered employee continues to participate in a pension or retirement plan obtained through prior employment at an institution or any affiliate, the covered employee may not participate in a supervisory matter involving the institution or any affiliate unless the covered employee receives a written opinion from the Bank's General Counsel authorizing such participation. - C. Family Relationships.
 A covered employee may not participate in a supervisory matter involving an institution or any affiliate if the covered employee's spouse, child, parent or sibling is employed by the institution or any affiliate.
 The covered employee's supervising officer, in consultation with the Bank's Ethics Officer, may require recusal in other situations that might give rise to an appearance of a conflict of interest-for example, if the covered employee's parent is a principal shareholder of the institution. - D. Financial Interests.
 Under Section 5.2 of the Code and federal criminal law (18 U.S.C. § 208), a Bank employee is prohibited from participating personally and substantially in an official capacity in any particular matter in which, to the employee's knowledge, the employee has a financial interest if the particular matter will have a direct and predictable effect on that interest.
 Participation in a particular matter may include making a decision or recommendation, providing advice, or taking part in an investigation.
-See Section 5.2 and Appendix A of the Code for more information.
+See, Section 5.2 and Appendix A of the Code for more information.